Chinese Paper Umbrella

 The rules of umbrella etiquette in China varied from period to period.
 Prior to the tenth century, blue and green silk parasols were reserved for princes of imperial rank; later the privilege was extended to ladies of the palace on their visits to town.

-Ordinary people were not allowed umbrellas covered with cloth or silk, and used instead models of stout paper, which were quite adequate for keeping off sun or rain, if commanding less prestige.
+Ordinary people were not allowed umbrellas covered with cloth or silk and used instead of models of stout paper, which were quite adequate for keeping off sun or rain if commanding less prestige.

 At the end of the procession came the imperial canopy, or yellow dragon Umbrella which, when not in use, was jealously guarded in the emperor’s palace.
 It was accounted a great honor when one imperial ruler extended his privilege of the Yellow Umbrella to certain Llama monasteries in North China and Mongolia.